aryna-yukhnevich/dev/README.md

 **Delivery Methods Configuration**:
 - `name` - the name of your delivery method.
 Refered in `recipients.json`.
 - `delivery_method_type` - the delivery method type (AWS_SES, SMTP).
-The primary delivery method for the current version is AWS SES (with plans to add more options such as SMTP, Slack and MS Teams channel notifications).
+The primary delivery method for the current version is AWS SES (SMTP, Slack and MS Teams channel will be introduced in the next versions).

 Based on the delivery method type, additional parameters are required: